im-aditya-rathi/Beautiful-Quotes/README.md

-# Beautiful Quotes
+# Inspirational Quotes

-A simple web application that suggests random quotes with the author's name.
+A simple web application that suggests random inspirational quotes with the author's name.
 The quotes are fetched from an external API and displayed using a clean and modern design with HTML, Bootstrap, and Vanilla JavaScript.

 ## Features